teajay-fr/vim-cmake-project/README.md

 Usage
 =====

+Change to project cmake source directory, open with vim CMakeLists.txt and call

+    :CMakeGen.
+It will create build directory and put all binaries into that directory.

+    :CMakeBar
-Change to project cmake source directory, open with vim CMakeLists.txt and call :CMakeGen.
-It will create build directory and put all binaries into that directory. :CMakeBar will open sidebar with project files. <Space> key is maped to open file from sidebar on main window.
+will open sidebar with project files. <Space> key is mapped to open file from sidebar on main window.

 License